-'Insider Trading' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Insider Trading' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Insider trading is a generally negative phrase, though it can also refer to a legal activity.
 The illegal and better known version if it involves a person purchasing or selling a security when they have information that is not publicly available on the stock.
 The timing involved in such a trade often determines if it is legal or illegal.